weiyuet/hdb-resale-flat-prices/README.md

 ## Floor Premium
 Buyers are usually willing to pay more for a flat at a higher floor.
 However, the data shows that the floor premium is highly dependent on location, rather than a fixed premium across Singapore.
 Buyers are much more willing to pay for a flat at a higher floor especially if it's in a Mature Estate.

+The confounding factor for the floor premium is that older HDBs were mostly capped at 12 storeys, while the modern HDBs are routinely 25 storeys or higher.
+Currently the tallest HDB development is Pinnacle@Duxton at 50 storeys.
+It will soon be eclipsed by a [60-storey BTO project at Pearl's Hill, Chinatown.](https://www.straitstimes.com/singapore/politics/60-storey-bto-project-to-be-built-in-pearls-hill-hdb-to-construct-taller-flats-where-possible)
 ![](https://github.com/weiyuet/hdb-resale-flat-prices/blob/main/figures/hdb-resale-flat-prices-floor-premium.png)

 ## Geo-spatial Heatmap of per Square-meter Prices